 High School Students (9th Grade or Higher): Dual Enrollment Program

-Students enrolled in a public or private school who are eligible for ninth (9th) grade or higher may apply and concurrently register in up to ten (10) units of college-level courses at Santa Barbara City College through the Dual Enrollment Program.
+Students enrolled in a public or private school who are eligible for ninth (9th) grade or higher may apply and concurrently register in up to 11.9 units of college-level courses at Santa Barbara City College through the Dual Enrollment Program.

-Under the Dual Enrollment Program, seniors may concurrently register in up to twelve (12) units of college-level courses.
 Course prerequisites apply.
 Some courses are not available to concurrently enrolled high school students.
-The student must have a recommendation from his/her principal or high school counselor and a signature from a parent.
+The student must have a recommendation from his/her principal or high school counselor and a Parent Consent Form on file.

 In accordance with Education Code Section 76001, special part-time K–12 students enrolled in the secondary schools and attending SBCC (enrolled up to and including 11.9 units) are exempt from paying the enrollment fee.
-Special full-time K–12 students (12 units and above per semester) may not be exempted from the enrollment fee; they may, however, be individually considered for the California College Promise Grant fee waivers, part A, B or C. Those students who do not qualify for a California College Promise Grant fee waiver will be required to pay the enrollment fee for all units.
-Nonresident Dual Enrollment students are exempt from paying nonresident tuition for credit courses during any semester or term in which he/she is enrolled in 11.9 or fewer units.
-This exemption does not apply to special full-time students.
+Special full-time K–12 students (12 units and above per semester) may not be exempt from the enrollment fee and are subject to paying the enrollment fee for all the units; they may, however, be individually considered for the California College Promise Grant fee waivers, part A, B or C. Those students who are enrolled in 12 units and above per semester and who do not qualify for a California College Promise Grant fee waiver will be required to pay the enrollment fee for all units.
+Non-resident Dual Enrollment students are exempt from paying non-resident tuition for credit courses during any semester or term in which he/she is enrolled in 11.9 or fewer units while attending a California high school.
+This exemption does not apply to special K-12 students enrolled in 12 units and above per semester.
 This exemption does not apply to categories of students who would be precluded from qualifying for the AB 540 nonresident tuition exemption.
-High school students who are concurrently registered in courses given on the SBCC campus must pay the transportation and health fees.
+High school students who are concurrently registered in courses given ON the SBCC campus must pay the transportation and health fees.

-Dual Enrollment students must complete an online admissions application.
-Dual Enrollment Approval Forms are available through students’ school counselors, Admissions & Records and on the Steps to Enrollment website.
-The Dual Enrollment Approval Form must have a signed recommendation from the student’s principal or high school counselor, and signature of a parent.
+Dual Enrollment students must complete an online admissions application and additional approval forms.
+Dual Enrollment approval forms are available through students’ high school counselors, SBCC's Admissions & Records and on the Apply and Enroll website.
 Students attending a 9–12 grade home school must attach a copy of the Home School Affidavit to the Dual Enrollment Approval Form.
-Contact Dual Enrollment at (805) 898-8174 or for more information visit the Dual Enrollment website.
+Contact Dual Enrollment at (805) 965-0581 ext.
+8170 or for more information visit the Dual Enrollment website.

-Through Alta Vista Middle College at SBCC, a limited number of local high school students who want to earn a high school diploma in the SBCC environment may complete their high school graduation requirements through an Independent Study program while also taking classes at SBCC.
-The curriculum is rigorous and relevant and complemented by individualized support, is designed to help students smoothly transition to college.
+Through Alta Vista Alternative High School's Middle College at SBCC, a limited number of local high school students who want to earn a high school diploma in the SBCC environment may complete their high school graduation requirements through an Independent Study program while also taking classes at SBCC.
+The curriculum is rigorous and relevant and complemented by individualized support.
+Middle College is designed to equip students for a smooth transition to college by helping students develop critical thinking, time-management and self-advocacy skills.
 Acceptance into the program is determined by the on-campus instructors through an application process.
 Contact Regina Freking at email@example.com, or (805) 897-3561.

-Persons less than 18 years of age who do not plan to be enrolled in a secondary school program, and who are eligible to enter ninth (9th) grade or higher, may petition the Director, Admissions & Records (SS-110), to register as a Special Student.
+Persons less than 18 years of age who do not plan to be enrolled in a secondary school program, and who are eligible to enter ninth (9th) grade or higher, may petition the Director, Admissions & Records, to register as a Special Admit Student.
 Special application procedures and documentation requirements apply.
 Petitions must be filed at least fourteen (14) days prior to the start of the semester.
-Interested persons should contact Director, Admissions & Records, for petition information at (805) 730-4001.
+Interested persons should contact the Director, Admissions & Records at (805) 730-4001/Student Services 110.

-Persons not eligible to enter ninth (9th) grade or higher may petition Director, Admissions & Records (SS-110), to register as a Special Student.
+Persons not eligible to enter ninth (9th) grade or higher may petition the Director, Admissions & Records to register as a Special Dual Enrollment Student.
 Special application procedures and documentation requirements apply.
 Petitions must be filed at least fourteen (14) days prior to the start of the semester.
-Interested persons should contact the Director, Admissions & Records (SS-110), for petition information.
+Interested persons should contact the Director, Admissions & Records (805) 730-4001/Student Services 110.

 International Students: Other than F-1 or M-1 Visa